Bobby Garfield gets a library card instead of a bicycle for his eleventh birthday.

 Bobby argues with his mother.

 Hearts in Atlantis is based on a Stephen King story and has some familiar themes present in King’s writing.
 This story is similar to others like Stand By Me or It, where adults flash back to important moments in their adolescent years that helped shape them, bullies or evil forces threaten the idyllic existence of kids, and people with special powers pay a price for having them.
 Although there aren’t the elements of horror like you see in most King’s work, there still is a dark side to the story, never fully explained that keeps the viewer on edge in spite of all the nostalgia.
 This mysterious atmosphere is maintained throughout most of the film and greatly enhanced by the cinemaphotography of Piotr Sobocinski.
 Although we see Ted Brautigan’s character as it relates to Bobby and his world, we are only given glimpses of Ted’s world and why he is on the lam from the “dark men”.
 Ted’s character is there to articulate the changes starting to occur in Bobby’s life, like when he explains the importance of reading literature, leadership in sports, and standing up for your beliefs, or that Bobby’s first kiss with Carol will be the one that all others in his life are judged by.
-One of the main strengths of this film is the fine acting performances that make the principal characters believeable.
+One of the main strengths of this film is the fine acting performances that make the principal characters believable.
 Anthony Hopkins is great as the world-worn man, seeking temporary refuge in the simple neighborhood of Bobby Garfield.
 Through his psychic powers, Ted Brautigan knows the worst about the outside world and what his ultimate fate will be, but chooses to work as a positive force in Bobby’s world while he can.
 Anton Yelchin continues to impress as one of our most promising young actors, demonstrating both intellect, emotion, and street smarts in the way he portrays young Bobby.
 Hope Davis gives a well-nuanced performance as Bobby’s self-absorbed mother; hers is a very prickly character and hard to understand at first.
 In some ways she is the villain in the film, but also a victim of bad circumstances in her relationships with men, yet we can still see that there is a mother-son bond that somehow survives.
-Most eleven year boys would love to have a girl friend like Carol Gerber, as played by Mika Boorem.
+Most eleven-year-old boys would love to have a girl friend like Carol Gerber, as played by Mika Boorem.
 She gives her character sweetness and emotional truth that are very endearing to the audience.
 Director Scott Hicks tends to emphasis the nostalgia over the action.
 This is seen in the slow pace of the film and in the original musical score which continually uses a lot of light piano, clarinet and flute.
-Ultimately Hearts in Atlantis leaves the viewer somewhat unsatisfied, partly because of how the story ends, but also because the eleven year old kids never reunited as adults.
+Ultimately Hearts in Atlantis leaves the viewer somewhat unsatisfied, partly because of how the story ends, but also because the eleven-year-old kids never reunited as adults.
 But maybe that’s the real message of the film: although you can go back to the place where you grew up, you can never truly recapture the life that you had then.

 Events rapidly come to a crisis point for Bobby and Carol after Sully and his family go off for a long weekend.